convox/convox/docs/installation/development-rack/ubuntu.md

 ## Initial Setup

-> **_NOTE:_**:  Ubuntu 20.04 users will need to ensure that they are installing the latest version of convox.
+> **_NOTE:_**:  Ubuntu 20.04 users will need to ensure that they are installing the latest version of Convox.
 See the 'Tips' sections below for more details.

 ### Docker